AE0hello/open-source-arras/README.md

 ![Discord](https://img.shields.io/discord/1004907608018264094)
 ![GitHub repo size](https://img.shields.io/github/repo-size/AE0Hello/open-source-arras)

-## WARNING
-This is an unstable build.
-Use at your own risk and expect many upcoming bugs.
-#
-**Open Source Arras is beta software.** This build is of a work-in-progress rewrite and is **not** representative of the final product.
-Expect lots of bugs and missing features! (also the links still go to the old repo)
+**Open Source Arras is beta software.** The latest build is **not** representative of the final product.
+Expect lots of bugs and missing features!

 Major updates may introduce breaking changes that alter how certain things work.
-It is **your responsibility** to keep your private server up-to-date and functioning!
+It is **your responsibility** to keep your private server up-to-date and functioning.

 ## Setup Guide (Localhost)